-Offering a breathtaking range of customization options, the Brush Studio guarantees your brushes will be as unique as your art.
+The Brush Studio guarantees your brushes will be as unique as your art with its breathtaking range of customization options.

 Brush Studio offers Settings for existing brushes along with the ability to create your own brand new brushes.
 Tweak the basics, or dive deep to discover a versatile range of effects.

-Tap the Brush button to open the Brush Library, and tap the + button on the top right to enter the Brush Studio.
+Tap the Brush button to open the Brush Library, then tap the + button on the top right to enter the Brush Studio.

 You can enter the Brush Studio in two ways: tap an existing brush to edit it, or tapping the + button to create a new brush.
-Both options take you to the same Brush Studio interface, with just one difference: the Import button is only available when you enter the Brush Studio using the + button.
+Both options take you to the same Brush Studio interface, with one difference.
+The Import button is only available when you enter the Brush Studio using the + button.

-The Brush Studio interface is divided into three parts: Attributes, Settings, and Drawing Pad.
+The Brush Studio interface divides into three parts: Attributes, Settings, and Drawing Pad.

-Tap any attribute in the left-hand menu to tweak settings for that attribute, and see the result update live in the Drawing Pad.
+Tap any attribute in the left-hand menu to tweak settings for that attribute.
+You can see the result update live in the Drawing Pad.

-Each of these eleven aspects of your brush can be adjusted with a wide range of settings.
+Each of the 11 aspects of your brush can are adjustable with a wide range of settings.

-The leftmost menu in Brush Studio displays the eleven attributes you can modify to make your brush unique.
+The leftmost menu in Brush Studio displays the 11 attributes you can modify to make your brush unique.

 Adjust multiple brush attributes in each Settings category with sliders, toggles, and other simple controls.